List of mothers of the Ottoman sultans: Mothers of the Ottoman Sultans

 This list is distinct from the list of Valide Sultans of the Ottoman Empire.
 Valide Sultan was the title of the mother of the reigning sultan.
-The mothers who died before their sons' accession to throne, never assumed the title of Valide Sultan like Hürrem, Muazzez, Mihrişah, and Şermi.
-On the other hand, step mothers who were not the biological mothers but raised the princes whose mothers had died assumed the title of Valide Sultan like Perestu.
+The mothers who died before their sons' accession to throne never assumed the title of Valide Sultan, like Hürrem, Muazzez, Mihrişah, and Şermi.
+On the other hand, stepmothers who were not the biological mothers but raised the princes whose mothers had died assumed the title of Valide Sultan, like Perestu.
 So there were Valide Sultans who were not the mothers, and there were mothers who were not the Valide Sultans.